33d/blog/_posts/2015-04-21-save-space-used-by-an-ubuntu-vm.markdown

         KERNEL /boot/vmlinuz.efi
         APPEND boot=casper initrd=/boot/initrd.lz noprompt

-10. The hard disk is probably missing a master boot record.
+10. The hard disk is probably missing the master boot record code, so write that.

         # dd if=/usr/lib/syslinux/mbr.bin of=/dev/sda

 11. Unmount `/mnt` and reboot.

+*Edit:* It turns out you don't need to change `initrd.lz`.

+Instead, all of the options in `casper.conf` except `root_persistence` can be sp ecified on the kernel command line - simply add them (without the quotes) to `ex tlinux.conf`, like this:

+    APPEND boot=casper initrd=/boot/initrd.lz noprompt username=user hostname=host

+You also need to label your hard disk partition `casper-rw`.